 If protected operations (operations) exist in an object that can be done only by authorized user, then the object contains also the Permission

 page.
-The page contains a list of all permissions for the object that cannot be changed by a user and it depends on the object type (e.g. the permission list of the PmRoot
+The page contains a list of all permissions for the object that cannot be changed by a user and it depends on the object type (e.g. the permission list of the PmaRoot

-page is different than the permission list of the PmPanel
+" page is different than the permission list of the PmaPanel

 By the Edit permissions button it is possible for each permission to edit a list of the authorized user groups for which the protected operation is allowed.

 Thanks to the definition of the permissions in objects by a list of authorized user groups (and not by the local or network users), it is possible to easily add or remove the local and network users.
 Those are put into proper user groups and no changes in the configuration of individual objects are needed.
-The change is done only centrally in the Users configurator.
+The change is done only centrally on the "Users" page.
 Then the groups have the logical sense and they are used only for the definition of permissions (e.g. $ADMIN, $OPER, GUESTS, etc.).

 System users and user groups overview:

 : system group of users, represents any local or network user (logged-in, non-logged).

 : system group of users, represents any local user (logged-in, non-logged).

 : system group of users, represents any network user (logged-in, non-logged).